kenwilcox/BankFileParsers/README.md

  - [x] Write parsed output to exact input
  - [ ] override ToString() to clean up the Write Method
  - [ ] Create a Translation class to take the parsed files into detail
+ - [ ] Handle the fund type "D"
+ - [ ] Use the new Transaction Detail object (more informative than the 010 code)
+ - [ ] Use the Currency Code to figure out the correct currency amount (right now it's still a raw string)
  - [ ] Take the translation and write the input file